Sticksword/sample-tweet-clone/readme.md

 ORDER BY count(*) DESC;
 ```

-All users (I am very shocked at how lengthy this query is... it's been fun though re-learning in depth SQL):
+OK had to completely rework, could not "just adapt".
+(I am very shocked at how lengthy this query is... it's been fun though re-learning in depth SQL):

 ```SQL
 SELECT * FROM person inner join